 The museum does not have its own parking facility.

 Entry is free for people with disabilities and those accompanying them.
-Please book in advance as part of our COVID-19 care protocols.

 The museum has free Wifi.

 The reception desk is of regulatory height for wheelchair access.
 Due to the sanitary measures established by the COVID-19 care protocols, a transparent acrylic panel has been installed at the desk to ensure the safety of the staff.